Skip to content

 Frequently Asked Questions (FAQs)

-1. Did Váli survive Ragnarök?
+Did Váli survive Ragnarök?

 References

-Sturluson, Snorri.
-Prose Edda (13th century)
+Snorri Sturluson, Prose Edda

-Lindow, John.
-Norse Mythology: A Guide to the Gods, Heroes, Rituals, and Beliefs
+John Lindow, Norse Mythology: A Guide to the Gods, Heroes, Rituals, and Beliefs

-Davidson, H.R.
-Ellis.
-Gods and Myths of Northern Europe
+H.R.
+Ellis Davidson, Gods and Myths of Northern Europe

 Read more